 Alfred Borden (Christian Bale) in The Prestige (2006)

-The term may be recent, but TV has caught up fast with the closest of straight male friendships.
-Here’s a selection of eight of TV’s best bromances.
-All we need now is an anthem…
+The term may be recent, but TV has caught up fast with the closest of male friendships.
+Do you have a favourite?
+Here are mine.

 Bert and Ernie – Sesame Street

 It isn’t just any male friendship that has a company press statement denying both characters are gay and that they are in fact, “just good friends”.
 But then not just any bromance leads to regular cultural references in shows like Friends, Family Guy and Saturday Night Live.
 Since their introduction to Sesame Street in 1969, this muppet pair have been an inseparable double act, with Bernie the long-suffering straight man and Ernie the wacky funnyman.
 With many scenes set in their shared bedroom (and with Ernie even sharing Bert’s bed when he feels scared), and their bath habits well known to each other, the friendship is incredibly close.
 Ernie’s short concentration span, madcap theories and fondness for his “rubber duckie” provide a lot of the duo’s humour, as does the regular exasperation of the long suffering Bert.
 But for all the frustration, the unexciting Bert, with his love of pigeons and paperclips, is really fond of his maverick pal, and couldn’t manage without him.
 Even if he would get far more sleep.